Lincoln Stedman

 Lincoln Stedman (May 18, 1907 – March 22, 1948) was an American silent film actor.

 Biography

 Stedman was born in Denver, Colorado, the only child to Marshall Stedman and silent film beauty Myrtle Stedman.
 Stedman had a career in films dating back to his boyhood in silent films with his parents.
 He appeared in more than 80 films between 1917 and 1934.
 Overweight as a teenager, Stedman resembled Roscoe Arbuckle which allowed him to convincingly play adult roles far beyond his years in real life.

 He was married to Carol Rohe Stedman.
 One month before his death of a heart-ailment, his daughter Loretta Myrtle Stedman was born.
-Lincoln Stedman died in Los Angeles, California and was buried at the Holy Cross Cemetery in Los Angeles.
+Lincoln Stedman died in Los Angeles, California.